sweetenloe/TelHunter/README.md

 Audits Windows 11 telemetry-related components.
 Includes services, scheduled tasks, policies, and registry values for you to apply remediations to disable telemetry, Windows Error Reporting, activity history, advertising ID, tailored experiences, and Edge/Chromium telemetry within the script while also setting common CLI opt-out environment variables to ensure persisitence.

 ## _Run this script in Windows PowerShell (Desktop), not PowerShell 7/Core (pwsh)._

+# Currently finalizing a version of this just for hunting and disabling the **intrusive and forced AI** that was introduced in "Windows 11".